Academic Calendar

 DESN 340Web Design & Development I3

-DESN 342Digital Experience Design Theory, Methods, and Issues3
+DESN 342Digital Experience Design and Usability: Methods and Practices3

 DESN 350Photo Lighting, Production, and Styling3